dannyvelas/my-astro-website/src/pages/posts/new-lang.md

 The fact that the evaluation order is different in these two expressions is confusing and can hurt readability.
 You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
 At this point, a newcomer may realize that they can simplify the expression to `(f⌺1)1 2`.
 Unfortunately, this form is not idiomatic APL.
 Idiomatic APL seems to be more about terseness than readability for newcomers.
 Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, a newcomer might be more likely to see `f⌺1⊢1 2` over `(f⌺1)1 2`.

-#### Prefix notation makes defining functions of more than two parameters or optional parameters trivial
+#### Prefix notation is better

 Prefix notation for function calls is better because it does not suffer from any of those problems.
 Lisp languages are the perfect example of this.
 They all use prefix notation for function calls.
 In all of these languages, it is trivial to write a function of more than two parameters, or with optional parameters.
-In these languages, there is also no ambiguity in order-of-operations.
+The syntax for function calls in Lisp languages also entirely avoids the order-of-operations ambiguity presented in the APL example above.

 For example, if you needed to define a function in Clojure with optional parameters that would be equivalent to APL's `Replace` (at least a simpler version that would work with the example above), all you would have to do is use a rest parameter that can receive a map.
 With some de-structuring you can set default values if any or all of the arguments after the first three are omitted: